4 February 2020

 Importing fruit and vegetables from the EU to the UK

-If you import EU fruit and vegetables into the UK, marketing standards processes at UK borders will not change in the short term if the UK leaves the EU without a deal.
+If you import EU fruit and vegetables into the UK, marketing standards processes at UK borders will not change in the short term from 1 January 2021.

 If you import fresh fruit and vegetables that originate within the EU, or third country goods which have cleared customs in the EU, you will not need to apply for a UK-issued certificate of conformity ahead of arriving into the UK.